Ronald Acuña Jr. Player Props: Braves vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 13th in the league.

-- The Red Sox have the 17th-ranked team ERA across all MLB pitching staffs (4.33).
+- The Red Sox have a 4.29 team ERA that ranks 17th among all MLB pitching staffs.

-- Schreiber starts for the first time this season for the Red Sox.

-- The 29-year-old righty came out of the bullpen in his most recent outing this season, one of 18 appearances so far.
+- The righty's most recent time out came on Wednesday against the Oakland Athletics, when he tossed four innings, surrendering six earned runs while giving up five hits.

-- He has a 2.12 ERA and 11.1 strikeouts per nine innings while opponents are batting .233 against him over his 18 games this season.
+- The 24-year-old has a 3.60 ERA and 7.8 strikeouts per nine innings in 16 games this season, while allowing a batting average of .248 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.